-The findings of this field study suggest that there are some common characteristics among the closed factories.
-Most of the closed factories were established in recent times (Table 3), operated in shared buildings and were small and medium manufacturers (Table 4).
-Table 3: Life span in respondent factories
+The findings of field survey suggest that there are some common characteristics among the closed factories.
+Most of the closed factories were established very recently (Table 3).
+They operated in shared buildings and were small and medium manufacturers (Table 4).